 Everything you need to know to get started with e-learning.

 E-learning.
 Or online learning as it’s sometimes known.
 It’s quick, it’s cost-effective, it’s engaging, it will help your organization stay competitive.
 This type of learning can have a big impact on business.
-But if you’re new to creating e-learning courses, it can be daunting.
+But if you’re not sure how to create an e-learning course, the task can seem daunting.
 We know, we’ve been there.

 When you decide to switch to e-learning there are many ways you can achieve it.
-You can outsource course creation to a 3rd party instructional designer or you can buy it off-the-shelf.
+You can outsource course creation to a third-party instructional designer or you can buy ready-made content off the shelf.
 But since you’ve found yourself here, you likely want to create e-learning courses yourself.
-Or maybe you’re looking to enable your employees to share their expertise by creating e-learning.
-This last one is known as Employee-generated Learning, and we’ll come onto what it is in more detail shortly.
+Or maybe you’re looking to enable your employees to create their own e-learning courses.
+This last one is known as Employee-generated Learning, and we’ll come to what it is in more detail shortly.

-So if you’re new to creating e-learning or want to improve what you’re doing, we’ve created this guide for you.
+So, if you want to create e-learning courses or simply improve what you’re doing, this guide is for you.
 Using Easygenerator’s collective decades’ worth of experience we’ll share our tips and best practices on e-learning course development.

-You’re making the move to e-learning and creating your own courses.
-But should responsibility for creating courses sit within the L&D team, or could you benefit from Employee-generated Learning?
+You’re making the move to online learning and creating your own e-learning courses.
+But should the responsibility of e-learning course development sit within the L&D team, or could you benefit from Employee-generated Learning?

 Employee-generated Learning.
 A learning and development method that shifts responsibility for creating learning content from instructional designers to employees.